0install/docs/docs/details/windows.md

 : `0install maintenance remove`

 Download and install updates for Zero Install itself
-: `0install self-update --batch`
+: `0install self-update`

-Download and install updates for [integrated applications](../basics/windows.md) and remove outdated files : `0install update-all --clean --batch`
+Download and install updates for [integrated applications](../basics/windows.md) and remove outdated files : `0install update-all --clean`

-Find and merge any duplicate files in the [cache](cache.md) : `0install store optimise --batch`
+Find and merge any duplicate files in the [cache](cache.md) : `0install store optimise`

+If you wish to run these commands in automated scripts, add the argument `--batch` to prevent interactive prompts.

 # Portable mode